simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 ```
 3. Save and reboot the system

-Note: The provided driver is for Big Sur only, if you're running a different version of macOS please grab the [corresponding kext](https://github.com/OpenIntelWireless/itlwm/releases).
+Note: The driver provided in this repo is for Big Sur only; if you're running a different version of macOS please use the corresponding [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases).

 <details>
 <summary><strong>Remove unnecessary WIFI firmware files (optional)</strong></summary>